SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

     <URI Scheme>://[username]:[password]@<IP address>[:port]
 ```

-Recall from above, originally, the “java.naming.provider.url” was as follows:
+Recall from above, originally, the "java.naming.provider.url" was as follows:

 ```sml
     <prop key="java.naming.provider.url" value="smf://___IP:PORT___" />
 ```

-This specified a URI scheme of “smf” which is the plaint-text method of communicating with the Solace Message Router.
-This should be updated to “smfs” to switch to secure communication giving you the following configuration:
+This specified a URI scheme of "smf" which is the plaint-text method of communicating with the Solace Message Router.
+This should be updated to "smfs" to switch to secure communication giving you the following configuration:

 ```xml
     <prop key="java.naming.provider.url" value="smfs://___IP:PORT___" />